 Selling FSBO?
 Tally Your Closing Costs Without a Realtor

-If you’re selling For Sale By Owner, you’ll save on the listing agent’s commission.
+If you choose the For Sale By Owner route as you sell your home, you’ll save on the listing agent’s commission.
 Other than that, you’re on the hook for the same closing costs as any other seller.
-Closing costs without a Realtor® typically average 9% to 10% of the final sale price.
+Closing costs without a realtor can catch many sellers off guard, so it’s essential to know what to expect at the closing table.

-Mandatory costs include a long list of fees and taxes from involved parties such as the local and state government and mortgage lenders.
+Mandatory costs include a long list of fees and taxes from involved parties, such as the local and state governments and mortgage lenders.
 Additional closing costs may include any seller concessions, attorney fees, and the buyer’s agent’s commission.

 Beyond these closing costs, FSBO sellers cover expenses normally included in a listing agent’s commission, such as marketing costs.
-All and all, FSBO sellers don’t save as much money on their home sale as you might expect — just one reason why only 6% of sellers chose to sell their home without a real estate agent in 2023.
+All in all, FSBO sellers don’t save as much money on their home sale as you might expect — just one reason why only 6% of sellers chose to sell their home without a real estate agent.

-We’ll break down FSBO closing costs line by line to prepare you for the sticker shock.
+We’ll break down FSBO closing costs line by line so you know exactly what to expect and avoid any sticker shock.
 Our analysis includes data from nationwide studies and surveys, government revenue websites, and on-the-ground insight from top Louisville, KY, agent, Jay Pitts, who has more than a decade of real estate experience.

 “A great percentage of buyers are represented by agents.
 Some sellers attempt to waive the fee and sell directly, but it doesn’t go well.
 First-time and infrequent buyers are not comfortable with the process without a broker,” Pitts observes.